imagej/imagej.github.io/_pages/plugins/snt/step-by-step-instructions.md

   - Create a freehand area ROI around the path(s) of interest
   - Run ImageJ's {% include bc path='Process|Find Maxima...' %}.
 Detection will be restricted to freehand selection

-- SNT only keeps a tally of the features being counted and location of ROIs are not saved in .traces files so you may want to save the multi-point ROis for future reference
+- SNT only keeps a tally of the features being counted and location of ROIs are not saved in .traces files, so you may want to save the multipoint ROis for future reference

-- ImageJ has several ways to expedite handling of multi-point ROIs:
+- ImageJ has several ways to expedite handling of multipoint ROIs:
   - Click on a point and drag to move it
   - Alt-click on a point to delete it
   - To delete multiple points, create an area selection while holding down {% include key key='alt' %}
   - Use {% include bc path='Edit|Selection|Select None' %} to delete a multi-point selection
-  - Use {% include bc path='Edit|Selection|Restore Selection' %} to restore a deleted multi-point selection
+  - Use {% include bc path='Edit|Selection|Restore Selection' %} to restore a deleted multipoint selection
   - Double-click on the Multi-point tool in the ImageJ toolbar for further options